aboutcode-org/scancode-toolkit/docs/source/rst_snippets/basic_options.rst

                              - ``--max-url INT``

--i, --info                   Include information such as:
+-i, --info                   Scan for and include information such as:

                              - Size,
                              - Type,